Information from Hankuk University of Foreign Studies

 Autumn term: September–December

-Spring term: February–June
+Spring term: March–June

 As a part of the application, there is a dormitory application.
 Students who wish to stay at the dorm should make sure that they apply for the dormitory.
 Hankuk University of Foreign Studies has a double occupancy dormitory (both on and off campus dormitory).